nils-n/progress-timeline/README.md

 <details><summary>The “Don’t Ask, Don’t Tell” (DADT) policy, which prohibited openly gay individuals from serving in the U.S. military, is repealed.</summary>
 <p>
-Untill 2011 20<sup>th</sup> of September DADT policy ended.
+Until 2011 20<sup>th</sup> of September DADT policy ended.
 DADT was suppressing gay, lesbian and bisexuals, where they had to keep their sexual identity, otherwise they found to have engaged in "homosexual conduct", what led to discharge.
-Lifting this policy ment that gay servicemen and servicewoman would be protected from discrimination.
+Lifting this policy meant that gay servicemen and servicewoman would be protected from discrimination.
 </p></details>

 <details><summary>2020: The Supreme Court of the United States rules in Bostock v.
 Clayton County that federal employment discrimination protections extend to LGBTQ+ individuals.</summary>
 <p>
+Civil Rights Act (US) was to protect employees against discrimination, but was still in dispute but not in all states (only 21 has done so).
+Thus Gerald Bostock was fired from Clayton County (Georgia), because he showed interest in gay softball league.
+This case decision makes it illegal for employer to discriminate against someone being transgender or homosexual (based on Title VII and Civil Rights Act 1964).
+This victory was was huge achievement for LGBTQ+, as people should not be judged on who they are or whom they love.
 </p></details>